includeos/IncludeOS/README.md

 ### Install libraries

-**NOTE:** The script will install packages and create a network bridge, and thus will ask for sudo access.
+**NOTE:** The script will install packages and create a network bridge.

 ```
     $ git clone https://github.com/hioa-cs/IncludeOS